RUBYsimpleMAN/SergheyVeeshnhevskeeyCV/Readme.md

-This is a Serghey Veeshnhevskeey cv-project
+This is a Serghey Vheeshnhevskeey cv-project